linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/manual/layer.md

 ---

-**Next up:** Discover how to combine multiple layers into a single, cohesive map view using a Layer Group.
+**Next up:**  Learn how to publish and manage a raster dataset using GeoServer, unlocking powerful visualization of continuous spatial data.

 <br>